Mark and Kolinda Messier love the excitement that comes along with going to storage unit auctions.

 The couple, who attends numerous storage unit auctions across Nebraska and Iowa, recently turned their hobby into a full-fledged business.

-Their business, Second Hand Merchant, recently opened its doors at 1686 E 23rd Avenue North and features a variety of second hand goods that previously sat collecting dust in those very storage units.
+Their business, Second Chance Merchant, recently opened its doors at 1686 E 23rd Avenue North and features a variety of second hand goods that previously sat collecting dust in those very storage units.

 “It could be a dollar to five hundred dollars, we never know what we are going to find,” Messier said.
 “We just sold a brand new recliner sofa last week, which was a surprise find that we found covered in a blanket in the back of a unit.”